openforcefield/openff-docs/source/ecosystem.md

   - {.toolkit-bg}
     OpenFF Toolkit [`Molecule`]
-    : A molecular graph, with optional coordinates
+    : A molecular graph, with optional coordinates.

   - []{.arrow-down}

   - {.toolkit-bg}
     OpenFF Toolkit [`Topology`]
-    : A collection of `Molecule` objects
+    : A collection of `Molecule` objects, with optional coordinates and box vectors, representing a molecular system.

   - []{.arrow-down}